droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 >
 > The hags do not gain access to the **_Shared Spellcasting_** feature ordinarily available to hag covens.
 However, each hag within the coven retains the use of her **_Innate Spellcasting_** and **_Night Hag Items_** features, as well as her **_Claws_**, **_Change Shape_**, **_Etherealness_**, and **_Nightmare Haunting_** actions.

 > [!info]+ **Pathfinder 2e Infiltration Helper**
+> For running this section, I recommend using simplified [Infiltration](https://2e.aonprd.com/Rules.aspx?ID=3059) rules.
+Each obstacle is intended to be tackled as a group but the party can split to address different objectives simultaneously (e.g., one distracts while another retrieves the contract and rescues the children).
+>
+> Suspicion Points (SP) represent the growing awareness of the party’s activities and accumulate each round.
+They can be reduced by capitalizing on Opportunities.
+Be flexible—allow players to propose additional checks or methods, creating new Opportunities or Obstacles that align with their approaches.
+>
 > #### Initial Resources
+>
-> - Majesto (Lady Wachter's imp familiar)
+> - **Majesto (Lady Wachter's Imp Familiar)**
->   * Can scout in crow, spider, or rat form while invisible
+>     - Can cast invisibility and has touch telepathy
->   * Can provide reconnaissance without raising AP
+>     - Can scout and gather information without raising SP
-> - Victor Vallakovich
+> - **Victor Vallakovich**
->   * Can assist with spells (translocate, fly, invisibility)
+>     - Can assist with spells (e.g., teleportation, flight, invisibility)
->   * Must conserve 5th level slots for later
+>     - Must conserve his 5th-level spell slot for later
->   * Can provide emergency extraction if needed
+>     - Can provide emergency extraction if needed
+>
 > ---
+>
+> #### Suspicion Points (SP) System
+>
+> - Start at 0 SP
+> - +1 SP per round after the first
+> - Additional SP Triggers:
+>     - Casting spells: +1 SP
+>     - Combat noise: +3 SP
+>
+> ---
+>
+> #### Thresholds:
+>
+> - 5 SP: DCs increase by 1
+> - 10 SP: DCs increase by 2
+> - 15 SP: Morgantha becomes suspicious (Begin the final sequence—players must flee or prepare to fight)
+>
+> ---
+>
 > #### Objectives
+>
 > 1. Gain entry to the windmill
 > 2. Locate and retrieve the contract from the millstone
 > 3. Rescue Fyodor and Myrtle
 >
 > ---
+>
 > #### Obstacles
 >
+> **Entry Phase**
-> ##### Entry Phase
+>
 > - **The Front Door Encounter** (1 IP)
->   * Initial meeting with Morgantha
+>     Initial meeting with Morgantha
->   * DC 15 Deception for dream pastry addiction story
+>         - DC 15 Deception for a dream pastry buying story
->   * DC 20 Deception for alternative cover story
+>         - DC 20 Deception for an alternative cover story
+>         - DC 20 Diplomacy to earn sympathy by praising her wares and hospitality
+>         - DC 25 Intimidation to pressure entry
->   * Success: Gain entry without suspicion
+>     - Success: Gain entry without suspicion
+>     - Failure: +1 SP
+>     - Critical Failure: +2 SP
+> - **Maintaining Cover** (1 IP)
+>     Engaging Morgantha in convincing small talk
+>         - DC 20 Deception or Diplomacy
+>         - DC 20 Society to reference local gossip or customs to seem more believable
+>         - DC 18 Performance to tell an entertaining story that distracts her from suspicion
+>     - Critical Success: Can attempt to lure daughters downstairs; outcome improves by one degree
+>     - Success: Maintain trust
->   * Failure: +1 AP
+>     - Failure: +1 SP
->   * Critical Failure: +2 AP
+>     - Critical Failure: +2 SP
 >
-> - **Maintaining Cover** (1 IP)
->   * Convincing small talk with Morgantha
->   * DC 20 Deception or Diplomacy
->   * Success: Maintain trust
->   * Critical Success: Can attempt to lure daughters down and increase result by one stage
->   * Failure: +1 AP
->   * Critical Failure: +2 AP
-> ---
-> ##### Contract Retrieval Phase
+> **Contract Retrieval Phase**
+>
 > - **The Gnarled Arm** (2 IP)
->   * Locate and manipulate the millstone's secret mechanism
+>     Find and manipulate the secret millstone mechanism
->   * DC 20 Perception to notice the unusual arm (1 IP)
+>         - DC 20 Perception to notice the unusual arm (1 IP)
->   * DC 18 Thievery to properly manipulate the mechanism (1 IP)
+>         - DC 18 Thievery to get the key out (1 IP)
+>         - DC 20 Crafting to understand the mechanical or magical workings of the device
+>         - DC 15 Lore (Engineering or Farming) if applicable
->   * Success: Retrieve hidden key
+>     - Success: Retrieve hidden key
->   * Critical Failure: It's stuck.
-Must attempt lock picking
+>     - Critical Failure: Mechanism jams; must attempt lockpicking later
+> - **The Millstone Compartment** (2 IP)
+>     Use the hidden key for **automatic access**
+>         - Without key: DC 25 Thievery to pick lock
+>         - DC 30 Athletics to carefully pry open
+>     - Failure: +1 SP
+>     - Critical Failure: +2 SP
 >
-> - **The Millstone Compartment** (2 IP)
->   * Access the hidden contract
->   * Automatic success with key
->   * DC 25 Thievery to pick lock
->   * Failure: +1 AP
->   * Critical failure: +2 AP
-> ---
+> **Rescue Phase**
-> ##### Rescue Phase
+>
 > - **Upper Floor Access** (1 IP)
->   * Reach the children without alerting the hags
+>     Reach the children without alerting the hags
->   * DC 20 Stealth
+> 		- DC 20 Stealth
+>         - DC 22 Acrobatics to silently climb and enter through a high window
+>         - DC 20 Crafting or DC 15 Architecture Lore to use knowledge of building structure (creaky boards, worn steps) to move quietly
->   * Can be done only if hags are successfully lured downstairs or success on **Distract the Daughters**
+>     - Only possible if hags are lured downstairs or after a success on **Distract the Daughters** (or if using invisibility)
+>     - Failure: +1 SP
+>     - Critical Failure: +2 SP
+> - **Secure Escape** (1 IP)
+>     Get the children out safely (if hags are there - automatic start of the combat, but on a Athletics or Acrobatics success - the children are out, even though with a rough slide)
+>         - DC 18 Athletics or Acrobatics
+>         - DC 18 Medicine to quickly soothe and calm the frightened children (reducing noise and panic)
+>         - DC 18 Nature to utilize local flora or fauna as cover or distraction while escaping outside
+>     - Victor can assist with spells if necessary
->   * Failure: +1 AP
+>     - Failure: +1 SP
->   * Critical failure: +2 AP
+>     - Critical Failure: +2 SP
 >
-> - **Secure Escape** (1 IP)
->   * Get children safely out
->   * DC 18 Athletics or Acrobatics
->   * Victor can assist with spells if necessary
->   * Failure: +1 AP
->   * Critical failure: +2 AP
 > ---
-> #### Awareness Points System
-> - Start at 0 AP
-> - +1 AP per round after first round
-> - Additional AP Triggers:
->   * Casting spells: +1 AP
->   * Combat noise: +3 AP
-> ---
-> #### Thresholds:
-> - 5 AP: DCs increase by 1
-> - 10 AP: DCs increase by 2
-> - 15 AP: Morgantha becomes suspicious (Start the sequence below, - players leave or fight begins soon)
-> ---
+>
 > #### Opportunities
+>
 > - **Kitchen Gathering**
->   * Lure all hags to ground floor
+>     Lure all hags to the ground floor
+>         - DC 20 Diplomacy/Deception
->   * DC 22 Diplomacy/Deception
+>         - DC 22 Intimidation to challenge their authority and bait them downstairs
+>         - DC 20 Performance to stage a clumsy or comical scene that piques their interest
->   * Critical Success: -2 AP, creates clear path upstairs
+>     - Critical Success: -2 SP and creates a clear path upstairs
->   * Success: -1 AP, creates clear path upstairs
+>     - Success: -1 SP and creates a clear path upstairs
->   * Failure: +1 AP
+>     - Failure: +1 SP
->   * Critical failure: +2 AP
+>     - Critical Failure: +2 SP
->
 > - **Dream Pastry Tales**
->   * Share convincing dream story
+>     Share a convincing dream-related story
->   * DC 22 Deception (automatic success if true)
+>         - DC 22 Deception (automatic success if the story is true)
->   * Success: -1 AP, gains Morgantha's trust
+>         - DC 20 Religion to invoke local folklore about dream spirits, lending credibility
+>         - DC 20 Occultism to reference dream-related phenomena
->   * Critical Success: Can attempt to lure daughters down and the result is one stage better
+>     - Critical Success: -2 SP and may attempt to lure daughters down; result is one stage better
+>     - Success: -1 SP
+>     - Failure: +1 SP
+> - **Distract the Daughters**
+>     Focus on Bella and Offalia
+>         - DC 17 Performance
+>         - DC 17 Crafting to create a sudden noise or small toy-like contraption elsewhere
+>         - DC 17 spellcasting check to produce a minor illusion or harmless magical effect (if allowed by GM)
+>     - Success: Temporarily removes daughters from their second floor post
->   * Failure: +1 AP
+>     - Failure: +1 SP
+>     - Critical Failure: +2 SP
 >
-> - **Distract the Daughters**
->   * Specifically target Bella and Offalia
->   * DC 18 Performance
->   * Can use minor illusion or similar magic
->   * Success: Temporarily removes them from their post
->   * Failure: +1 AP
->   * Critical failure: +2 AP
 > ---
+>
 > #### Special Notes
+>
-> - The contract contains the hags' true names: Morgantha Stormreaver, Belladonna Sunbane, and Offalia Wormwiggle
+> - The contract contains the hags' true names: Morgantha Stormreaver, Belladonna Sunbane, and Offalia Wormwiggle.
-> - Lady Wachter can read Abyssal if needed
+> - Lady Wachter can read Abyssal if needed.
-> - The compartment also contains six jewelry (3 gp each)
+> - The compartment also contains six pieces of jewelry, each worth 3 gp.
-> - Victor must conserve specific spell slots for the final confrontation
+> - Victor must conserve specific spell slots for the final confrontation.

-Alternatively, if the players use a different convincing cover story, they can convince Morgantha that they’re harmless with a successful DC 20 Deception check.
+> [!info]- **Original Encounter Text**
+>

-If the players successfully convince Morgantha that they're addicted to dream pastries or are otherwise harmless, Morgantha informs them that her current batch of dream pastries is still baking and invites them to remain until they're done.
+>If the players successfully convince Morgantha that they're addicted to dream pastries or are otherwise harmless, Morgantha informs them that her current batch of dream pastries is still baking and invites them to remain until they're done.
 Until then, she's glad to make smalltalk.
+>

-The players can also persuade Morgantha to invite her daughters down into the kitchen (in order to lure them away from the children upstairs) with a successful DC 22 (Diplomacy or Deception) check.
+>The players can also persuade Morgantha to invite her daughters down into the kitchen (in order to lure them away from the children upstairs) with a successful DC 22 (Diplomacy or Deception) check.
 If they succeed in doing so, Bella and Offalia introduce themselves with a pair of clumsy curtsies.
+>

-On a failure, a wary Morgantha claims that her daughters are, unfortunately, too busy to speak with visitors, but that she would be glad to relay any compliments or other comments to them should the players desire.
+>On a failure, a wary Morgantha claims that her daughters are, unfortunately, too busy to speak with visitors, but that she would be glad to relay any compliments or other comments to them should the players desire.
 She then asks the players what they thought of her dream pastries and what dreams they experienced upon eating them.
+>

-A player can ease Morgantha's paranoia by sharing a story of a beautiful dream that they experienced after eating a dream pastry and succeeding on a DC 22 Deception check, which succeeds automatically if the player is telling the truth.
+>A player can ease Morgantha's paranoia by sharing a story of a beautiful dream that they experienced after eating a dream pastry and succeeding on a DC 22 Deception check, which succeeds automatically if the player is telling the truth.
 On a failure, Morgantha gets suspicious.
 (See **Morgantha Gets Suspicious** below.)
+>

-Unlike their mother, Bella and Offalia are easily distracted.
+>Unlike their mother, Bella and Offalia are easily distracted.
 They can be lured to <span class="citation">O2.
 Bone Mill (p.
 127)</span> or <span class="citation">O4.
 Domed Attic (p.
 127)</span> with a successful DC 18 Performance check and any reasonably relevant means (e.g., a *minor illusion* spell).

 ### Morgantha Gets Suspicious
 <span class="citation"><em>This scene takes place in Chapter 5: Area O1.</em></span>